d161t4l-n0m4d/project-cerberus/architecture.md

 ## 11. Mental model

 Cerberus is not a monolithic shell of scripts.
 It is a **small kernel** (config, evidence, phase, C2) plus a **plugin marketplace** with strict metadata, operated through **CLI or MCP**, with a **Rust beacon** for post-exploitation.
-LazyOwn’s operator habits (ctx, note, loot, pivot, tasks, engage) are preserved as Cerberus-named surfaces on top of that kernel.
+Ghost operator habits (ctx, note, loot, pivot, tasks, engage) are preserved as Cerberus-named surfaces on top of that kernel.